FRRouting/frr/doc/user/bgp.rst

        Role: advertised and received

 If strict-mode is set BGP session won't become established until BGP neighbor set local Role on its side.
-This configuratoin parameter is defined in :rfc:`9234` and used to enforce corresponding configuration at your conter-part side.
+This configuration parameter is defined in :rfc:`9234` and used to enforce corresponding configuration at your counter-part side.
 Default value - disabled.

 Routes that sent from provider, rs-server, or peer local-role (or if received by customer, rs-clinet, or peer local-role) will be marked with a new